 (Mayor Carey was absent from the Chamber and did not vote.)
+(Cr Wilcox was on approved leave of absence.)
+(Cr Pintabona was an apology for the Meeting.)

 The purpose of this report is to present the findings from the public consultation period regarding Scheme amendment No. 37 to the City's Town Planning Scheme No. 1.